 Explore Mallorca from the sky

 We met at 7 AM at the Globodromo near Manacor (A special airport for balloons, off MA‑15 exit 44), along with half a dozen other early risers.
-A multilingual pilot offered a quick safety briefing in English and Spanish.
-Within thirty minutes of preparations, the balloon stood tall and I was stepping aboard its wicker cradle.
+Our pilot offered a quick safety briefing in English and Spanish.
+Within thirty minutes of preparations, the balloon stood tall and I was stepping aboard the basked.

 As the burner lit and the balloon rose everyone got quiet.
-Below, olive groves, sunflower patches and orange orchards sprawled until they merged with the turquoise rim of the Mediterranean.
-At about 300–500 m above ground, we drifted across the rural heart of Mallorca, and in the distance, the dim outlines of Cabrera and Menorca.
+Below, olive groves, sunflower patches and orange orchards sprawled until we got our first view of the sea.
+At about 300–500 m above ground, we drifted across the rural heart of Mallorca.
+Sadly, this day was a bit to hazy to get a glimpse of the island of Menorca, but the sea views were stunning!

 Floating silently—except for the occasional whoosh of the burner—felt like time had slowed.
 A cava in hand, the sky wore morning’s pastel palette: pinks, golds, and gentle blues folding over each layer of sky.
-In that moment, the world seemed vast and intimate all at once.
-On clear days, our pilot explained, you can see islands far beyond—on mine, I spotted Cabrera just beyond the coast.
+On clear days, our pilot explained, you can see islands far beyond.

-The flight lasted about an hour, but it stretched into something timeless.
-Every few minutes, our pilot, Jordi—whose résumé spans over thirty years—adjusted altitude to catch the desired wind currents.
-We drifted toward Felanitx, skimming over fields in that peaceful dawn hush.
+The flight lasted about an hour.
+Every few minutes, our pilot, Jordi adjusted altitude to catch the wind currents.
+We drifted toward Felanitx, skimming over green fields with tiny sheep and streets with miniature cars.

 Once the balloon was deflated, we shared a ritual flight “baptism”—champagne for us, a hearty handshake for Jordi—and earned our flight certificates.
 Some providers even include a breakfast of fruit, pastries, local treats, and coffee, though ours opted for cava.